You are a vital part of our success!

 Backpack to Briefcase (b2B)

-b2B events invite alumni to meet and help students make the transition from a university career into a rewarding, successful career beyond U of T. Learn more about Backpack to Briefcase.
+The b2B program hosts events for alumni to meet and help students make the transition from university to a successful career beyond U of T. Learn more about Backpack to Briefcase.

 Next Steps Conference

-You are also among a Canadian Governor General, Nobel Peace Prize recipients, renowned filmmakers — including David Cronenberg, Atom Egoyan, Norman Jewison, Shelley Saywell, Dawn Wilkinson, Betty Xie — and Juno Award winners Sophie Milman and the Strumbellas’s Dave Ritter.
-And don’t forget our literary luminaries, including Margaret Atwood, Joy Fielding, Stephen Leacock, Rohinton Mistry, Farley Mowat, Michael Ondaatje and Ian Williams.
+This group features a Canadian Governor General, Nobel Peace Prize recipients, renowned filmmakers — including David Cronenberg, Atom Egoyan, Norman Jewison, Shelley Saywell, Dawn Wilkinson, Betty Xie — and Juno Award winners Sophie Milman and the Strumbellas’s Dave Ritter.
+And don’t forget our literary luminaries Margaret Atwood, Joy Fielding, Stephen Leacock, Rohinton Mistry, Farley Mowat, Michael.
+Ondaatje, Souvankham Thammavongsa and Ian Williams.